sfdxb7/gitmcp-copier/README.md

 ## Features

 - **Empower AI with GitHub Project Access**: Direct your AI assistant to GitMCP for instant access to any GitHub project's documentation, complete with semantic search capabilities to optimize token usage.
-- **Zero Setup Required**: No configurations or modifications needed—GitMCP works out of the box.
+- **Zero Setup Required**: No configurations or modifications needed — GitMCP works out of the box.
-- **Completely Free**: Enjoy all features without any cost.
+- **Completely Free**

 ## How It Works

 GitMCP serves as a bridge between your GitHub repository's documentation and AI assistants by implementing the Model Context Protocol (MCP).
 When an AI assistant requires information from your repository, it sends a request to GitMCP.
-GitMCP then retrieves the relevant content and provides semantic search capabilities, ensuring efficient and accurate information delivery.
+GitMCP retrieves the relevant content and provides semantic search capabilities, ensuring efficient and accurate information delivery.

 ## Usage